 Souvenirs from Nishiki Market

-If you’ve filled up on food items and are looking for some longer-lasting gifts to take home, Nishiki Market is also a one-stop-shop for all the things you need to chop, serve, and eat with!
+If you’ve filled up on food items and are looking for some longer-lasting gifts to take home, Nishiki Market is a one-stop shop.
+Whether you’re after cooking utensils or more traditional souvenirs, there’s plenty to choose from.

 Aritsugu knives